-The Online Commencement Celebration will feature videos from many of the individuals that would normally speak at commencement congratulating graduates on their achievement.
+The Virtual Commencement Celebration will feature videos from many of the individuals that would normally speak at commencement regarding congratulating graduates on their achievement.
 Speakers include President Nook, Provost Wohlpart, Northern Iowa Student Government, UNI Alumni Association, as well as three student speakers that have been selected by their respective college as Commencement speaker.

 - Academic Honors, if applicable